v4vigtory/Hyperlocal-Air-Quality-Prediction-in-Houston-neighborhoods/README.md

 * DL_model.ipynb - Consists of code for the Deep Learning model developed using PyTorch

 ## Final Report and Presentation
 The overall analysis and results of this project are documented in the [final report](http://www.google.fr/ "final_report").
+The presentation used to communicate the same can be found [here](http://www.google.fr/ "final_presentation").